aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-stamps-and-watermarks/adding-different-headers/_index.md

 ---
-title: Adding Different Headers
+title: Adding Different Headers In PDF File
-linktitle: Adding Different Headers
+linktitle: Adding Different Headers In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to easily add different headers to each page of your PDF documents with Aspose.PDF for .NET.
+description: Learn how to easily add different headers to each page in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 30
 url: /net/programming-with-stamps-and-watermarks/adding-different-headers/
 ---
-In this tutorial, we will take you step by step on how to add different headers to a PDF document using Aspose.PDF for .NET.
-We'll show you how to use the provided C# source code to add custom headers to each page of the PDF document.
+In this tutorial, we will take you step by step on how to add different headers in PDF file using Aspose.PDF for .NET.
+We'll show you how to use the provided C# source code to add custom headers to each page of the PDF file.

 ## Step 1: Setting up the environment